 You probably heard about the Robinhood app on Youtube and want to know if it’s available in your country, am I right?
 Well, unfortunately, Robinhood doesn’t work anywhere outside the US.
-The company had planned to expand to other countries such as the UK, but it was postponed after the COVID-19 pandemic.
-This means that if you live in Russia, Brasil, Indonesia, Hong Kong, Colombia, or any country other than the US, you won’t be able to open an account.
+The company had planned to expand to other countries, such as the UK, but it was postponed after the COVID-19 pandemic.
+This means that if you live in Russia, Brazil, Indonesia, Hong Kong, Colombia, or any country other than the US, you won’t be able to open an account.
 Want to know the Robinhood alternatives worldwide?
 Keep on reading.
 Here’s what we’ll cover:

 What is Robinhood, and why has it become so famous in the US?

 Robinhood is a commission-free trading app from the US, which has become famous for introducing the commission-free trading model and having a slick, modern, and easy-to-use trading app – very appealing for retail and beginner investors.
 Robinhood is an online broker founded in 2013 that offers trading financial products such as stocks, ETFs, options, cryptos completely for free.

 But then, how does Robinhood make money?

 Robinhood makes money by operating its business in 4 main ways:

 - Payments for order flow: the broker receives compensation for directing orders to different parties for trade execution.
 This creates one main problem: there is a conflict of interest to redirect the orders to the partners that offer the best compensation and not the ones with the best execution and, thus, the best prices.
 However, Robinhood states that they have developed a system that basically routes your orders to the partners with the best execution.

 - Robinhood Gold: Robinhood’s Premium and paid account.
 Charges a $5 monthly fee in return for a suite of premium investing tools.